dshawul/NebulaSEM/README.md

 This is a popular test case for numerical weather prediction models that solve the Euler equations using explicit time-stepping unlike other CFD applications that often use implicit solvers.
-Moreover this test cases uses Discontinuous Galerkin method (spectral-element version) on hexahedral grids, and adaptive mesh refinement.
+Moreover this test cases uses discontinuous Galerkin method (spectral-element version) on hexahedral grids, and adaptive mesh refinement.
 Thanks to my postdoc supervisor Francis X. Giraldo, from whom I learned this stuff!